Retirement Income Planning in Orlando

 earnings.
 The decision is even more complicated for a married couple who

-can collect on each other’s previous work history and benefits.
+can collect on each other’s previous work history, pension plan

 Of one of the most intricate and confusing parts of this process is determining

 your Social Security benefits.
 Your benefits can either be excluded from

 taxation or included at up to 85% of your overall benefits.
 This inclusion

 as income is a function of the total taxable amount of your other retirement